Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 California’s restriction applies regardless of the intended salary.
 By contrast, the FCRA’s seven-year limitation only applies to jobs paying $75,000 or more.

-Finally, the application of the seven-year rule might be impacted by California’s expungement and clean slate laws as detailed below.
+Finally, the application of the seven-year rule might be impacted by California’s expungement and clean slate laws, as detailed below.

 CCRAA

-The CCRAA follows alongside ICRAA in most ways but deviates concerning credit reports.
 According to CCRAA Section 1785.20.5, credit reports and investigative consumer reports are considered background reports.

 This section states the following: